Cornelius Lawrence: Early life

 Lawrence was born in Flushing, New York, on February 28, 1791.
 He was a cousin of Effingham Lawrence and was a descendant of John Lawrence and John Bowne, both Quakers and pioneer English settlers of Queens.

 Lawrence attended the public schools and worked on his father's farm.

+Business career

 He moved to New York City in 1812 to embark on a business career, first at the Shotwell, Hicks & Co. auctioneering firm, and later as a partner in the wholesale dry goods firm of Hicks, Lawrence & Co.

 Career

 Lawrence was elected as a Jacksonian to the Twenty-third Congress, serving from March 4, 1833, to May 14, 1834, when he resigned, becoming mayor of New York (1834–1837).
 He also served as director in several banks and trust companies and, was president of the Bank of the State of New York for more than 20 years.
 From 1845 to 1849, Lawrence served as Collector of the Port of New York.